codebar/tutorials/js/lesson4/tutorial.md

 By the end of this tutorial you will have built:

 * A webpage that can retrieve information from a GitHub user
-* Sent yourself an SMS using the Vonage API

 ## HTTP Requests